md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Assumptions and limitations.
 * Confidence levels where appropriate.

-Explainable AI techniques may improve transparency and trust in analytical systems.
+Explainable AI techniques may improve transparency and trust in analytical systems [5,7,50].

-#### Ethics Review and Impact Assessment
+## Ethics Review and Impact Assessment

-Future AI projects within the BAPIL ecosystem may benefit from structured ethical review processes.
+Future AI projects within the BAPIL ecosystem may benefit from structured ethical review processes [5,15,53,69,74].

 Potential considerations include: